 Jurisdiction Entity type Auditor remuneration disclosure requirement Hong Kong Public companies, and other private companies or groups that do not meet the requirements for the reporting exemption (for information required to be in the financial statements) in Section 359 of Hong Kong Companies Ordinance (Cap.
 622).
-(1).
+Companies Ordinance (Cap.
+622) - Schedule 4 Part 2 "1.
+Remuneration of auditor (1).
 A company's financial statements for a financial year must state, under a separate heading, the amount of the remuneration of the auditor.
 (2).
 In this section- remuneration (酬金), in relation to an auditor of a company, includes any sum paid by the company in respect of the auditor's expenses."
-Entities listed on the Stock Exchange of Hong Kong (HKSE) Listing Rules - Appendix 14 Corporate Governance Code and Corporate Governance Report "M. AUDITOR'S REMUNERATION An analysis of remuneration in respect of audit and non-audit services provided by the auditors (including any entity that is under common control, ownership or management with the audit firm or any entity that a reasonable and informed third party having knowledge of all relevant information would reasonably conclude as part of the audit firm nationally or internationally) to the issuer.
+Entities listed on the Main Board of the Stock Exchange of Hong Kong Listing Rules - Appendix 14 Corporate Governance Code and Corporate Governance Report "M. AUDITOR'S REMUNERATION An analysis of remuneration in respect of audit and non-audit services provided by the auditors (including any entity that is under common control, ownership or management with the audit firm or any entity that a reasonable and informed third party having knowledge of all relevant information would reasonably conclude as part of the audit firm nationally or internationally) to the issuer.
 The analysis must include, in respect of each significant non-audit service assignment, details of the nature of the services and the fees paid."
-New Zealand All entities preparing Tier 1 GPFS in accordance with New Zealand equivalents to International Financial Reporting Standards (NZ IFRS). ### FRS 44 - New Zealand Additional Disclosure "8.1 An entity shall disclose fees to each auditor or reviewer, including any network firm, separately for: (a) the audit or review of the financial statements; and (b) all other services performed during the reporting period.
+New Zealand All entities preparing Tier 1 GPFS in accordance with New Zealand equivalents to International Financial Reporting Standards (NZ IFRS).
+FRS 44 - New Zealand Additional Disclosure "8.1 An entity shall disclose fees to each auditor or reviewer, including any network firm, separately for: (a) the audit or review of the financial statements; and (b) all other services performed during the reporting period.
 8.2 For 8.1 (b) above, an entity shall describe the nature of other services."
-Both public sector entities and not-for-profit entities in the private sector preparing and presenting GPFS in accordance with Public Benefit Entities (PBE) Standards.
-98 "116.1 An entity shall disclose fees to each auditor or reviewer, including any network firm, separately for: (a) The audit or review of the financial report; and (b) All other services performed during the reporting period.
+Both public sector entities and not-for-profit entities in the private sector preparing and presenting GPFS in accordance with Public Benefit Entities (PBEs) Standards.
+PBE IPSAS 1 Presentation of Financial Statements "116.1 An entity shall disclose fees to each auditor or reviewer, including any network firm, separately for: (a) The audit or review of the financial report; and (b) All other services performed during the reporting period.
 116.2 To comply with paragraph 116.1 above, an entity shall describe the nature of other services."

-Reporting exemptions are typically available for small private companies, small guarantee companies and private companies that do not carry on any banking and hold a valid banking licence, or is corporation licensed under Part V of the Securities and Futures Ordinance, or insurance business otherwise than solely as an agent.
+Subject to size test and members' approval requirements as set out in Cap.
+622, reporting exemptions are available for small private companies, small guarantee companies and private companies that do not carry on any banking and hold a valid banking licence, or is corporation licensed under Part V of the Securities and Futures Ordinance, or insurance business otherwise than solely as an agent.